frogsfrogs/frogsfrogs.github.io/booking-info.md

 - Cash tips not expected.
 - Cash only
 - I will let you know a price quote when I reply to your booking form.
-- Pricing approx 150-250/hr (kind of depends on overall length of session), but lmk ur budget and I'll let you know what I can do.
+- Pricing works out to approx 200-250/hr (kind of depends on overall length of session), but lmk ur budget and I'll let you know what I can do!
 - Appointment minimum 250 (if it's a really small one I'm happy to do more than one).
 <br>